lingeringsocket/shlurd/openhab/README.md

 # Intro

 **shlurd-openhab** is an addon for [OpenHAB 2](https://www.openhab.org) which installs a new human language interpreter based on [SHLURD](../README.md).
 It allows you to ask questions about the state of your house (e.g. "is the bedroom window open?") as well as give commands (e.g. "turn off all lights in the kitchen").
+Since speech-to-text input is often unpunctuated, the addon is designed to automatically distinguish statements, questions, and commands based on syntax alone.
 At the moment, the only natural language supported is English.

 In order for it to work with your smarthome, it's currently required that you follow the item structure (name+label+group) conventions produced by the [OpenHab Home Builder](https://docs.openhab.org/configuration/homebuilder.html).